 If the link power margin enters this range, maintenance is necessary.
 The boundary of the yellow area is at a link power margin of 2 dB.
 To ensure long-term functionality of the system, the maintenance should be performed.
-If the link power margin is in the yellow area, an event is triggered.
+If the link power margin is in the yellow range, this is signaled by the FO LED lighting up.